Non-Fermi-Liquid Transport Phenomena in Infinite-Layer Nickelates: Introduction

 \section{Introduction}

-The superconducting nickelates have recently stimulated much attention due to the similar electronic structures and phase diagrams to cuprates.
+The superconducting nickelates have recently stimulated much attention due to their similarities in electronic structure and phase diagrams to those of cuprates.
 In particular, the infinite-layer nickelates $R$NiO$_2$ ($R$=Nd, La, Pr) with the superconducting transition temperature $T_c \gtrsim 10$K \cite{Ni-super1,Ni-super2,Ni-super3,Ni-super4} possess a Ni-$3d^9$ configuration, analogous to the Cu-$3d^9$ configuration in cuprates.
-On the other hand, high $T_c\sim 80$K has been observed in the double-layer nickelate La$_3$Ni$_2$O$_7$ under the pressure\cite{2Ni-super}.
+On the other hand, high $T_c\sim 80$K has been observed in the double-layer nickelate La$_3$Ni$_2$O$_7$ under pressure\cite{2Ni-super}.
 The double-layer nickelate possesses a Ni-$3d^{7.5}$ configuration.
-In these nickelates the superconducting state emerges near the quantum critical point (QCP) of charge density wave (CDW) state, which is also similar to cuprates.
+In these nickelates, the superconducting state emerges near the quantum critical point (QCP) of charge density wave (CDW) state, which is also similar to cuprates.
 However, a significant difference between infinite-layer nickelates and cuprates is the dimensionality of the Fermi surface (FS).
 The FS in $R$NiO$_2$ exhibits three-dimensional (3D) characteristics, in contrast to the two-dimensional (2D) FS in cuprates.

 Recently, resonant inelastic X-ray scattering (RIXS) measurements have detected a CDW in $R_{1-x}$Sr$_x$NiO$_2$ \cite{Ni-CDW1,Ni-CDW2,Ni-CDW3,Ni-CDW4}.
 The 3D structure of the CDW exhibits a period 3 along the $x$ direction and a period 3 to 5 along the $z$ direction, which has been explained by our previous theoretical work based on the paramagnon-interference mechanism \cite{Ni-Onari}.
 The QCP of the CDW appears at $x\sim 0.15$ \cite{Ni-CDW1}.
 In contrast, very recently, the absence of period 3 along the $x$ direction has been reported \cite{no-period3}.
 Thus, the 3D structure of the CDW has yet to be solved.
 On the other hand, the spin fluctuations are also developed in $R_{1-x}$Sr$_x$NiO$_2$, as indicated by a moderate increase in $1/T_1T$ for $T\lesssim 100$K \cite{Ni-NMR}.